FINANCIAL AID RATE99%

 The list of schools below have been selected by researching which schools offer similar programs to Blackburn College.

-- University of Illinois at Springfield in Springfield, IL (33 miles away)
+- Illinois College in East Peoria, IL (37 miles away)

-- Truman State University in Kirksville, MO (157 miles away)
+- McKendree University in Crystal Lake, IL (47 miles away)